hartzogw/AskRowdy-Jekyll/_posts/duration-of-grad-program/2022-7-6-estimated-timeframe-eachcourse.md

 ---
-title: "What is the estimated timeframe (months) to complete each course?"
+title: "What is the estimated timeframe (months) to complete a Degree?"
 subtitle: "FAQ"
 categories:
     - FAQ